 Following the dissolution of the Soviet Union, the United States, on December 25, 1991, was the first country to recognize Kazakhstan’s independence.
 The United States opened its Embassy in Almaty in January 1992 and then relocated to Astana in 2006.
 The United States opened a Consulate General in Almaty in 2009.
 In the years since Kazakhstan's independence, the two countries have developed a strong and wide-ranging bilateral relationship.

 U.S.-Kazakhstani cooperation in security and nuclear non-proliferation is a cornerstone of the relationship, as evidenced by Kazakhstan’s participation in the Nuclear Security Summits in Washington, DC (2010), Seoul (2012) and The Hague (2014).
 Kazakhstan showed leadership when it renounced its nuclear weapons in 1993 and closed the Semipalatinsk Test Site (STS).
 The United States assisted Kazakhstan in the removal of nuclear warheads, weapons-grade materials, and their supporting infrastructure.
 In 1994, Kazakhstan transferred more than a half-ton of weapons-grade uranium to the United States.
 In 1995 Kazakhstan removed its last nuclear warheads and, with U.S. assistance, completed the sealing of 181 nuclear test tunnels at the STS in May 2000.
 In the following decade, the United States and Kazakhstan worked together to seal 40 more nuclear test tunnels at the STS.
 Kazakhstan signed the Conventional Armed Forces in Europe Treaty (1992), the START Treaty (1992), the nuclear Non-Proliferation Treaty (1993), the Chemical Weapons Convention, and the Comprehensive Test Ban Treaty (2001).
+In 2015, the government concluded an agreement with the International Atomic Energy Agency to host a low-enriched uranium bank in Kazakhstan.
 Under the Cooperative Threat Reduction program, the United States spent $240 million to assist Kazakhstan in eliminating weapons of mass destruction and weapons of mass destruction-related infrastructure.
 Kazakhstan's military participates in the U.S.'s International Military Education and Training program and Foreign Military Financing.

 Bilateral Economic Relations

-Kazakhstan is the 74th largest importer of goods from the United States and the 70th largest exporter of goods to the United States, with a total of $2.6 billion in two-way trade in 2013.
-U.S. firms have invested more than $42 billion in Kazakhstan between 1993 and 2013.
+Kazakhstan is the 83rd largest importer of goods from the United States and the 69th largest exporter of goods to the United States, with a total of $2.4 billion in two-way trade in 2014.
+U.S. firms invested more than $42 billion in Kazakhstan between 1993 and 2013.
 These companies are concentrated in the oil and gas, business services, telecommunications, and electrical energy sectors.
 Kazakhstan has made progress in creating a favorable investment climate, although serious problems, including arbitrary enforcement of laws and corruption, remain.
 A U.S.-Kazakhstan Bilateral Investment Treaty and a Treaty on the Avoidance of Dual Taxation have been in place since 1994 and 1996, respectively.
 In 2001, Kazakhstan and the United States established the U.S.-Kazakhstan Energy Partnership.
-Accession to the World Trade Organization remains a top priority for the government of Kazakhstan.
+Kazakhstan became a member of the World Trade Organization on November 30, 2015.

 Sections 402 and 409 of the United States 1974 Trade Act require that the President submit semi-annually a report to Congress on continued compliance with the Act's freedom of emigration provisions by those countries, including Kazakhstan, that fall under the Trade Act's Jackson-Vanik Amendment.
 The U.S. Commercial Service provides U.S. business internships for Kazakhstanis, supports Kazakhstani businesses through a matchmaker program and disseminates information on U.S. goods and services.